Lod Airport massacre: Lod Massacre Remembrance Day and Memorial

-In June 2006 a legislative initiative (Senate Bill (PS) 1535) by José Garriga Picó, then an at-large senator of Puerto Rico was approved by unanimous vote of both houses of the Legislative Assembly of Puerto Rico, making every 30 May 'Lod Massacre Remembrance Day'.
+In June 2006 a legislative initiative (Senate Bill (PS) 1535) by José Garriga Picó, a senator of Puerto Rico, was approved by unanimous vote of both houses of the Legislative Assembly of Puerto Rico, making every 30 May 'Lod Massacre Remembrance Day'.
 The initiative was signed into law on 2 August 2006 by Governor Aníbal Acevedo Vilá, making 30 May 2007, the 35th anniversary of the massacre, the first official 'Lod Massacre Remembrance Day' in Puerto Rico.
 The purpose of Lod Massacre Remembrance Day is to commemorate those events, to remember and honor both those murdered and those who survived, and to educate the Puerto Rican public against terrorism.

 The Legislative Assembly subsequently commissioned a Lod Massacre Memorial adjacent to its Holocaust Memorial south of the Puerto Rico Capitol.
 The Lod Massacre Memorial was installed in 2012.
 It consists of a granite tablet describing the Lod Massacre and listing the names of the 17 American citizens, all from Puerto Rico, who died at the Tel Aviv airport when visiting as part of a religious pilgrimage.
 It also includes a time capsule.
 The text in English reads:

 The Lod Airport massacre revealed the power of terrorist ideology to incite murder.
 A new form of violence, targeting civilian non-combatants with the intent to create a mood of fear and intimidation, became a means for terrorists to popularize extremist political and social agendas.

 On May 30, 1972, three terrorists supported by the General Command of the Popular Front of the Liberation of Palestine, perpetuated a massacre at the Lod airport in Israel, firing indiscriminately against passengers waiting for their luggage.
 Among them was a group of Puerto Ricans eagerly awaiting pilgrimage in the Holy Land.
 This cowardly terrorist attack left seventy-eight wounded people, twenty six killed; seventeen were Puerto Ricans.

 The memory of these blessed souls remain alive in the hearts of the survivors and in the collective memory of both nations, Puerto Rico and Israel..